shaliulab/idoc_docs/docs/usage.md

     * To be sure the stimuli are being provided as necessary, you should keep monitoring the video feed throughout the paradigms execution.
 Whenever a stimulus (odour or electroshock) is being applied, a corresponding light should switch on in the enclosure and show up on the video feed.

 * Once the paradigm has finished running, you should see the timer stop and hear the airflow end.
 Remove your chambers from the enclosure and follow up with any steps your experimental design has intended for the flies.

+*Video - Scene where we go through selecting a paradigm and hitting "Start".
+Show the expected video feed.Emphasize us checking the timer in the video feed + looking for the EShock or odour LEDs (A or B indicators).
+Follow up with quick scene of chambers being disconnected from tubing and being removed from enclosure.
+Final scene of how to remove flies.
+For trying to preserve flies, show the sucking method + tube method where they walk out by themselves.
+For discarding flies, simply show the vacuum pump method.*

 **Example training experiment**